ItsMeWithTheFace/linux-process-runner/plan/DESIGN_DOC.md

 ## Authorization

 Any user will be able to query for a job's metadata.
-Each user will only be able to start and stop their own jobs.
+Each user will only be able to start, stop and stream their own jobs.

+We will store an in-memory mapping of each job's unique ID to the Serial Number of the authenticated x509 client certificate.
+For this prototype, we'll have a self-signed CA and generate client certificates from it, which should be unique within the CA. When a job is created we will add a new record to this store.
+When a stop/stream request is made, we will check for this mapping or return an unauthorized error if a mapping is not found.

+## Improvements/Out of Scope Features

+Ideally, we would want to avoid running the provided commands as `root` (or the OS user that the server runs as).
+One improvement would be mapping each authenticated user to an internal OS user with some permission type (i.e., standard, admin) which limits the type of commands it can run.
+We could go further by spawning a separate instance to run each user's job on, to prevent multiple users' jobs from interfering with each other.

+In the [Authentication](#authentication) section we mentioned generating a self-signed CA and then generating client certificates from it to use in mTLS authentication.
+We could provide an API that allows users to register and retrieve client certificates to authenticate with the main API.
+This way we control unique Serial Number generation for each client as well as handle certificate revocation and rotation.